AnIdiotsGuide/discordjs-bot-guide/coding-guides/a-basic-command-handler.md

 In this case, the code shows you how to separate each command into its own file.
 This means that each command can be _edited_ separately, and also _reloaded_ without the need to restart your bot.
 Yes, really!

+> Want a better, updated version of this code?
+We're now maintaining this command handler at the community level.
+[Guide Bot is on Github](https://github.com/An-Idiots-Guide/guidebot/) and not only can you use the code, you can also contribute if you feel proficient enough!

 ## App.js Changes

-Without going into all the details of the changes made \(which would have been in the video\), here is the modified app.js file:
+Without going into all the details of the changes made, here is the modified app.js file:

 ```js
 const Discord = require("discord.js");